 where, since $R$ is real and symmetric, the eigenvectors $\vec V^{(k)}$ can be assumed orthonormal.
 We now linearly combine the vector of expansion amplitudes $\vec \Lambda$ from the set of vectors $\vec V^{(k)}$ according to

 According to (\ref{PG9}), we now have to determine the expansion amplitudes $v_k$ such that

 under the condition

 Geometrically, (\ref{PG14a}) is a principal-axis transformation, $\vec V^{(k)}$ are the $N_0$ principal directions of $R$ in the null space, (\ref{PG16}) is a $N_0$-dimensional sphere of radius $\gamma$, and (\ref{PG18}) is a $N_0$-dimensional conic section with principal axes $|\lambda_k|^{-1/2}$.
 Thus, geometrically speaking, we are looking for the smallest sphere that touches the conic section.
-This is obviously achieved if the sphere is inscribed in the conic section and just touches the conic section along the principal axis with the smallest length, i.e., the largest $|\lambda_k|$ (a formal proof is presented in Section S18).
-Thus, our optimization problem is solved: The optimal pulse (\ref{PG8}) is constructed with the help of the amplitudes
+This is obviously achieved if the sphere is inscribed in the conic section and just touches the conic section along the principal axis with the smallest length, i.e., the largest $|\lambda_k|$ Thus, our optimization problem is solved: The optimal pulse (\ref{PG8}) is constructed with the help of the amplitudes

 where $k_{\rm max}$ is the index of the eigenvalue $\lambda_k$ of (\ref{PG14a}) with the largest modulus $|\lambda_k|$, and

 where